ngocuong0105/dendron-wiki/vault/journal.Razmisli.md

 Getting in FAANG has lots of learning value.
 Will have the chance to learn super many new stuff.
 Meta publishes papers every week, including in big conferences like NeurIPS.
 I should aim for TC + going in such places with lots of smart people.
 Stefan seemed quite impressed by Meta tools and leaning stuff so it must be really good stuff.

+---

+**TC**

+High TC factors/variables are:
+- interview skills: getting interviews + doing interviews (behaviour + technical)
+- your skillset and whether you can do the job (this is important but interviewing skills are more important to get high TC)
+- YOE
+- market

+Main TC factor is interview skills.
+It is similar to rising in power in democratic countries.
+Main skill is marketing/populism and winning elections.
+Other things such as economics knowldge, finance, politics, leadership, giving speeches, diplomacy are secondary.
+It is all about winning elections.
+High TC is all about cracking the interviews.